mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 At the top-left of the mass action column, the user can return to the editing space by clicking on the `X` icon.
 To the right of the exit icon, the number of strings currently selected is displayed.
 At the top-right of the mass action window, it”s possible to select all the strings in the sidebar.

 In the `REVIEW TRANSLATIONS` section, the user can approve suggestions or reject suggestions for all selected strings.
 Upon clicking `APPROVE ALL` or `REMOVE ALL SUGGESTIONS`, the label of the button will be replaced with the number of affected translations.
-Note that `APPROVE ALL` accepts the latest suggestion, but doesn't reject other suggestions if available.
+Note that `APPROVE ALL` accepts the latest suggestion, but doesn’t reject other suggestions if available.

 In the `REPLACE IN TRANSLATIONS` section, the user can input the text to search for, and the text to use as a replacement.
 This is a basic find and replace feature that will work only on the selected strings.